FACTBOX-Sports events around the world hit by coronavirus pandemic

 OLYMPICS * The Tokyo 2020 Olympics torch lighting ceremony in ancient Olympia was held without spectators.

-* The Olympic Games flame handover in Athens will be done in an empty stadium on March 19. * The Hellenic Olympic Committee suspended the remainder of the torch relay through Greece to avoid attracting crowds.
+* Tokyo 2020 organisers received the Olympic flame in a scaled-down handover ceremony that was closed to spectators. * The Hellenic Olympic Committee suspended the remainder of the torch relay through Greece to avoid attracting crowds.

 OLYMPIC TRIALS * U.S. trials for wrestling (April 4-5) were postponed.